danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 4. Run `npm start` to start the live server or...
 5. Run `npm run build` to build a deployable site

-#### Troubleshooting

--  Check the `.md` metadata is formatted correctly.
-There is not much scope for error
--  The date must be exactly as formatted above
--  Tags are comma-separated
--  Check that punctuation in the title isn't causing issues with the path.
-Title cannot contain a colon.

 ### To-Do List

 -  [ ] If you refresh the page while viewing an article, the state will change and the content will change.
 Install Redux Persist